Dynamic Weather Theme for Firefox

 Dynamic Weather Theme does that and that is the main reason why I won't use it.
 I do think, however, that it is a nice idea that some users will certainly love.

-Now You: Do you use themes or do you run the stock-browser theme?Advertisement
+Reply to the question (Do you use themes or do you run the stock-browser theme?).